DegaLabs/gable/README.md

-# Octopus Appchain Template
+# Gable Appchain

-Minimalistic template for EVM-compatible Appchains.
-The Barnacle EVM is a Substrate-based EVM compatible network based on [Parity's Frontier pallet](https://github.com/paritytech/frontier).
+The Barnacle EVM-based Gable AppChain is a Substrate-based EVM compatible network based on [Parity's Frontier pallet](https://github.com/paritytech/frontier).

-You can run any Solidity smart contract in Barnacle EVM, and use any Ethereum development environments including Hardhat, Truffle, Remix, and many more.
+You can run any Solidity smart contract in Gable AppChain, and use any Ethereum development environments including Hardhat, Truffle, Remix, and many more.

-## Running the Barnacle EVM
+## Running the Gable AppChain

-The Barnacle EVM template is a ready-to-use Appchain.
+Gable AppChain is a ready-to-use Appchain.
 To run the Appchain, you can firstly build it:

 ```
 cargo build --release